 Top: soldiers of a Vietnamese Armed Propaganda Team pass leaflets to villagers enlisting their support for the government; bottom: President Kennedy with Sec.
-McNamara and Gen. Taylor after a cabinet meeting.
+McNamara and Gen. Taylor after a cabinet meeting. in a few provinces so that the two governments could see whether the positive results would outweigh any negative effects.
+President Kennedy promised Thuan that he would make a decision on the matter by the end of the week.

-On the same day as the Kennedy-Thuan meeting (and almost surely as a direct result of this discussion), the State Department again queried Harkins and Nolting for their views, specifically questioning them on handspraying as an alternative to aerial spraying and asking them for any information to show how crop destruction could be done without damaging Montagnard crops.28 Ambassador Nolting's next day reply reminded his superiors that he and General Harkins had recommended, after careful study, the aerial spraying of crops in Phu Yen Province and the hand spraying of crops in Phuoc Long Province.
+On the same day as the Kennedy-Thuan meeting (and almost surely as a direct result of this discussion), the State Department again queried Harkins and Nolting for their views, specifically questioning them on handspraying as an alternative to aerial spraying and asking them for any information to show how crop destruction could be done without damaging Montagnard crops.
+Ambassador Nolting's next day reply reminded his superiors that he and General Harkins had recommended, after careful study, the aerial spraying of crops in Phu Yen Province and the hand spraying of crops in Phuoc Long Province.
 However, Nolting said that he and Harkins were not prepared to recommend a large-scale program until experience in these trial operations gave them a basis for evaluating the relative impact of crop destruction on the Viet Cong and the local Montagnard population.
 The Ambassador unequivocally ruled out any role for Ranch Hand in crop destruction and said that he had never envisaged using American aircraft in this role.
-If the trial program were approved, completed, and judged a success, he said, it might be appropriate to consider giving the South Vietnamese some spray-equipped aircraft.29
+If the trial program were approved, completed, and judged a success, he said, it might be appropriate to consider giving the South Vietnamese some spray-equipped aircraft.